jeesun09/trackazon/README.md

 ## Usage

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [click me](https://trackazon-h1grf7i6j-jeesuns-projects.vercel.app/) with your browser to see the result.